Kelp me if you can: is algae the answer?

 “At the moment, there’s a massive push with plant-based proteins.
 But if we’re going to go plant-based and have Impossible Burgers, and switch to soy-based protein, which they’re based on, we’re not going to be able to grow enough soy to meet that demand.”

 Global food security is a growing issue that needs to be addressed, sooner rather than later.
-By 2050, the world’s population is estimated to reach 10 billion, and the United Nation estimates that more than 800 million people are already going hungry.
+According to estimates, the world’s population will reach 10 billion by 2050.
+The United Nations estimates that more than 800 million people are already going hungry.

-• NASA was a driving force behind developing spirulina (a type of algae) as something that could potentially feed astronauts.
+3. NASA was a driving force behind developing spirulina as a food for astronauts.

-• Algae has been used to make everything from footwear and clothing dyes to fuel, cosmetics, medicines and biodegradable plastics.
+6. Algae can be used to make everything from footwear and clothing dyes to fuel, cosmetics, medicines and biodegradable plastics.

-• Adding algae to agricultural feed can help to reduce methane emissions from livestock.
+7. Adding seaweed to agricultural feed can reduce methane emissions from livestock.

-• You can buy algae in powdered form to add to smoothies, juices and protein balls.
-Has Algae sells its Pot of Green in 100g bags.
+8. You can buy it in powdered form to add to smoothies, juices and protein balls.

-• Researchers from Oregon State University in the US have patented a new strain of a red marine algae that tastes like bacon when fried.
+9. Researchers from Oregon State University in the US have patented a new strain of red marine algae that tastes like bacon when fried.
 We’d like to try that…

-To find out more about Has Algae, head to hasalgae.com
+To find out more about Has Algae, head to the company website.